sokolovs/wda-sensor/README.md

 # 🔥 Weather Dependent Automation Sensor for Home Assistant

-This integration allows you to create a sensor that calculates the required **heating system temperature** based on the **heating curve number** (from 1 to 100) and an **outdoor temperature sensor**.
+This integration allows you to create a sensor that calculates the required **heating system temperature** based on the **heating curve number** (from 1 to 200) and an **outdoor temperature sensor**.
 The calculated temperature can be used to control your heating boiler.

 ## ⚙ Features
 - Define **minimum and maximum temperature limits** to match your boiler's supported range.
 - Create **multiple independent sensors**, each with its own settings.
+- Customize the **heating curve shape** by adjusting the exponent range for more precise control.
 - Adjust sensor parameters **at any time** without restarting Home Assistant.

 ## 📌 Additional Factors (Optional)